 You probably have a few questions about what it takes to save a life.
 We get it, we’d have them too.
-Let’s talk about what you’ve heard and what’s really involved with donating.
+Let’s talk about what you’ve heard and what’s really involved with donating blood stem cells.

-We’ve answered some of the most commonly asked questions below.
+We’ve answered some of the most commonly asked questions.

-THE SAFETY AND WELL-BEING OF BOTH OUR PATIENTS AND DONORS IS OUR MAIN FOCUS.
+THE SAFETY AND WELL-BEING OF BOTH OUR PATIENTS AND DONORS ARE OUR MAIN FOCUS

 You’ll have a personal donor representative to answer any questions you have and we’ll follow up with you before, during and after donation.
 You’ve signed up to save someone’s life and we don’t take that lightly.
 We’re here to listen to you and make sure your needs are heard and met every step of the way.

-The best way to find out is to hear from people who have done it.
+The best way to find out is to hear from people who have donated.

-Between phone calls, appointments and the donation itself—it typically takes about 20-30 hours total over a four-to-six-week period.
+Between the phone calls, appointments and the donation itself, it typically takes about 20-30 hours total over a four-to-six-week period.
 About 60% of the time donors don’t need to travel during the process.

-Some feel a little more sore or tired than normal for about a week after donating, but most say they’re back to their regular lives within just a few days.
+Some feel a little sore or more tired than usual for about a week after donating, but most say they’re back to their regular lives within just a few days.
 Plus, donating doesn’t weaken your own body or immune system.